magdaV24/Laravel-MySQL/README.md

 ## Functionality

-The application provids features such as user authentication, adding products to the wishlist, adding products to the shopping cart, increasing/decreasing their quantity, placing an order, editing one's profile or writing reviews to a product.
+The application provides features such as user authentication, adding products to the wishlist, adding products to the shopping cart, increasing/decreasing their quantity, placing an order, editing one's profile or writing reviews to a product.

 ### Using Laravel's MVC design pattern